 The logical operations involved in a "user and group check for user U" look like this, taking space permissions as an example:

-- If either check succeeds – that is, if either user U or one of the her groups has permission for the action – user U is permitted to do action A to content C by Confluence.
+If either check succeeds - that is, if either user U or one of their groups has permission for the action - user U is permitted to do action A to content C by Confluence.

 The API used for performing all these checks is described in more detail below.